dimpart/group-py/README.md

 	msg.data     = encrypted_data;  # forward command for the broadcast message
 ```

-So the group bot can know which destination they should go,
-when the actual recipient online, the bot will redirect the splitted message for it:
+and the primary group bot will redirect it to all other members:

 ```python
 	msg.receiver = member_id;